RightToAskOrg/right_to_ask_server/README.md

 ### Setting up word comparison datafiles

-In the right_to_ask directory, you need two files
+In the right_to_ask_server directory, you need two files
 * `GeneralVocabulary.bin` providing an indexed list of synonyms and word frequency
-* `ListedKeywords.txt` providing domain specific data (e.g. nicknames for prominent politicians)
+* `ListedKeywords.csv` providing domain specific data (e.g. nicknames for prominent politicians)

 See [WordComparison.md](WordComparison.md) for how to create these files, or alternatively just copy them in.
 Creating GeneralVocabulary.bin is a multi-hour process and it is easier to just copy the ~70mb file.